First Timers Guide

 Ski and Snowboard Additions or Alternatives

 Mount Pakenham is a complete Winter Outdoor Recreation Centre.
-In addition to skiing and snowboarding, we offer 20 km of groomed cross country trails, snow tubing, and snowshoeing, orienteering, and Frisbee golf as part of our WOW Program.
-With all of these fun and exciting options, there’s no need to hibernate this winter.
+In addition to skiing and snowboarding, we offer 20 km of groomed cross country trails, snow tubing, and snowshoeing, orienteering, and Frisbee challenge as part of our WOW Program.
+With all of these fun and exciting options, there's no need to hibernate this winter.